hwdsl2/wireguard-install/README.md

 - Improved compatibility with Setup IPsec VPN
 - Improved script reliability, user input and output
-- Supports auto install using default options
+- Supports auto install using default or custom options
 - Supports using a DNS name as server address
 - Added support for openSUSE Linux
 - Supports listing existing VPN clients